Emily Alvarado (politician)

-Emily Alvarado is an American politician and affordable housing advocate serving as a member of the Washington House of Representatives for the 34th district.
-Elected in November 2022, she assumed office on January 9, 2023.
+Emily Alvarado is an American politician and affordable housing advocate serving as a member of the Washington State Senate for the 34th district since 2025.
+She previously represented the same district in the Washington House of Representatives from 2023 to 2025.

 Education

 Alvarado earned a Bachelor of Arts degree in American studies from Scripps College in 2005 and a Juris Doctor from the University of Washington School of Law.